nourish1709/docker-training/tuesday/README.md

 ## Task 1

-Run a simple [httpd:2.4](https://hub.docker.com/_/httpd) container with an exposed `8080` port.
+Run a simple [httpd:2.4](https://hub.docker.com/_/httpd) (`docker.io/library/httpd:2.4` for podman) container with an exposed `8080` port.
 To check if it runs correctly just open `localhost:8080`

 - review the logs of the running container
-- use `docker exec -it <container_id> bash` to inspect the container.
+- use `docker exec -it <container_id> /bin/bash` to inspect the container.
 Check the package where sources are placed:
   `/usr/local/apache2/htdocs/`. (useful commands: `pwd`, `ls`, `cat`, to exit use `exit` command)
 - update the found `index.html` content with any desired changes.
 - verify that the httpd server shows different content according to your changes.